-When dealing with cases of drug possession, it is always advisable to consult with a knowledgeable Orlando criminal defense attorney.
-Hal Uhrig and the Defense Group are a team of experienced criminal defense attorneys, ready to answer your questions.
+When dealing with cases of drug possession, it is always advisable to consult with a knowledgeable Orlando Central Florida Criminal Defense Attorney.
+The lawyers at the Defense Group are a team of experienced criminal defense attorneys, ready to answer your questions.

 “There’s a break point, for example, from misdemeanor to felony — and it has to do with quantity, but that quantity only applies to marijuana.
 If you’ve got under 20 grams of marijuana, that’s a misdemeanor — 19.9 grams, maximum penalty a year in jail and maybe $1,000 fine — 20.1 grams you can get 5 years in prison.
 There’s got to be a break point.